MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/share-service-applications-across-farms.md

 Cross farm service publishing supported scenarios:

-- A SharePoint 2013 farm can consume services from a SharePoint 2016 farm
+- A SharePoint 2013 farm can consume services from a SharePoint 2016 farm.

-- A SharePoint 2016 farm can consume services from a SharePoint 2019 farm
+- A SharePoint 2016 farm can consume services from a SharePoint 2019 farm.

 > [!NOTE]
 > It is not supported to consume services from a server version which is more than one version behind.
 This means it is not supported for a SharePoint (N-2+) farm to consume services from a SharePoint (N) farm.
 For example, SharePoint 2013 cannot consume services from SharePoint 2019 as well as SharePoint 2010 cannot consume services from SharePoint 2016.